MarieClaire

 Where can I buy ethical fashion brands in Australia?

 Australia is packed with covetable ethical fashion brands, all of which offer something a little bit different.
-Although no fashion brand is 100 per cent ethical or sustainable — the industry on principal is not a sustainable one — there are some brands doing their bit in getting there.
-We've rounded 16 of our favourites below, so you can shop (mostly) guilt free.
+Although no fashion brand is 100 per cent ethical or sustainable — the industry on principal is not a sustainable one — there are some brands doing their bit in getting there. marie claire Australia has rounded up 16 of our favourites below, so you can shop (mostly) guilt free.

 maggie marilyn ethical fashion